 1st of September is not a full school day, so after the ceremony children return home or hang on with their classmates once the celebrations have finished.
 As the statistics of drinking among teenagers are very high in Lithuania, a few years ago the Seimas (Lithuania’s Parliament) prohibited from selling the alcohol in the supermarkets on the 1st of September.
 This law is meant to stop teenagers from indulging on the first day of the school year.
 The selling of alcohol is prohibited only in the shops and supermarkets, but restaurants and bars are allowed to sell it.

-1st-3rd of September: Vilnius City Fiesta
+From the 30th of August till the 1st of September: Vilnius City Fiesta

 Traditional festival “The Capital Days” held in Vilnius since 1993, will take place in the city on the first weekend of September.
 It is one of the largest cultural celebrations in Vilnius that attracts citizens and city guests with hundreds of events such as concerts, exhibitions, street theatre, fashion shows, movies, carnivals, food markets, etc. Everybody is welcome to join, cause all the cultural events are open and free of charge.